-* Investors grow confident of solution to eurozone debt crisis
+* Investors grow confident of solution to eurozone debt

 * Software stocks rise on hopes of higher IT spending